Fireye04/coffee/content/blog/git-for-the-layperson.md

 ---
 date: "2025-10-20"
 draft: false
-title: "Git for the Layman"
+title: "Git for the Layperson"
 description: A comprehensive guide to using git targetted at the complete beginner.
 categories:
 - blog